 STEP 1: Attend an OPT Information Session online

-Virtual or in-person information sessions are typically held throughout the year and are listed in the OIS Update Newsletter you receive to your email.
-If you would like to take the session online instead of attending an in-person session, we do offer an eCourse presentation that can be accessed using this link or in your iHopkins account embedded into the OPT Presentation and Quiz eForm.
+Virtual information sessions are typically held throughout the year and are listed in the OIS Update Newsletter you receive to your email.
+OIS also has an eCourse presentation that can be accessed using this link or in your iHopkins account as it is embedded into the OPT Presentation and Quiz eForm.